 When we moved into The Mad House this nice Hunter fan was down in the dining room, and the master bedroom had a crappy little one.
 My father-in-law took out the little one (which we eventually sold) and moved the dining room fan up to the master.
 The dining room eventually got a beautiful clearance light fixture, and the do-si-do was complete.

-The ceiling fan in the master hangs just over the end of the bed, which is nice for sleeping, but can be a hazard too, as I found out last winter.
+The ceiling fan in the master hangs just over the end of the bed, which is nice for sleeping but can be a hazard too, as I found out last winter.
 I was making the bed and whipped the bedspread up to cover the bed.
 Somehow I managed to whip it high enough that it caught on one of the fan blades and completely cracked the fan bracket in half.
-Crud.
+Don’t be like me.

 After flipping the breaker to the bedroom, my dad unscrewed the housing for the light fixture.
 We were both pleasantly surprised to see that the wiring was a user-friendly snap-together system.
 Dealing with tons of wires would have been a huge pain, and we were so glad to see that Hunter made it easy on us.